A-Vaillant/factorio-working-group/src/syntheticdata/README.md

 EntityPuncher: Given a factory and some parameters, generates a bunch of blueprints that correspond to a single entity being removed.

+## Actions
+most generic is: Add an entity.
+So input signal would specify the entity channel and the top-left corner.

+- Add an Assembler
+- Add an Inserter
+- Add a New Belt Line
+- Extend a Belt Line